wtsi-ssg/wr/docs/index.rst

     :description lang=en: wr: the high performance workflow runner.

 `wr`_ is a workflow runner.
-You use it to run the commands in your workflow easily, automatically, reliably, with repeatability, and while making optimal use of your available computing resources.
+You use it to run the commands in your workflow easily, automatically, reliably, with repeatability, all while making optimal use of your available computing resources.

 wr is implemented as a polling-free in-memory job queue with an on-disk acid